Select Page

 Repetitive manufacturing does exactly what it says, makes goods by following repetitive steps.
 This is ideal for consistent, high-volume production with few variations.
 The production line can run almost constantly if needed.

-However, one disadvantage is that, if there is a fault with any part of the production, all other areas and all items will be affected, unlike in manufacturing processes with more variation
+However, there is one significant disadvantage.
+If there is a fault with any part of the production, all other areas and all items will be affected, unlike in manufacturing processes with more variation

 2. Discrete manufacturing

 In discrete manufacturing, you view products as individual items.
-So, there are more changes to the steps than on a repetitive production line.
+So, the steps have more changes than on a repetitive production line.
 This is beneficial for manufacturers producing a range of items, perhaps with changes in size or style.
 Car manufacturers might use this method.

 The various products may or may not be very different from each other.
 But the more changes there are, the more time needed to set up the production line each time.